How to Backup iPhone to External Hard Drive on Windows 11/10

 Step 8.
 Click the phone-shape icon in the upper left corner > Summary > Back Up Now.
 It could take several minutes to complete the task.

-After the task is finished, you need to check whether your iPhone backup has been saved to external hard drive.
+After the task is finished, you need to check whether you have moved iTunes backup to external hard drive.
 In fact, you could find the iPhone backup both in C:\Users\[PC name]\AppData\Roaming\Apple Computer\ MobileSync and your external destination, but then it is actually stored in your external hard drive and doesn’t use the space of C Drive.

-Method 1 is effective, but if you are not familiar with Command Prompt, it may be not suitable for you.
-Besides, When you restore an iPhone from an iTunes backup, it requires you to erase all data on the iPhone.
+iTunes is working, but if you are not familiar with Command Prompt, it may be not suitable for you.
+Besides, iTunes can't selectively backup iPhone data.

-To avoid these issues, you can turn to FoneTool, which is professional iPhone backup software.
-It can be the best way to backup an iPhone to an external hard drive on Windows 11, 10, 8, 7 PC easily with its intuitive interface.
-You can move your iPhone to an HDD, SSD, USB drive within a few clicks.
+To most users, a professional backup software named FoneTool can help.
+It can be the best way to backup an iPhone directly to an external hard drive on Windows 11/10 PC.
+With its intuitive interface, you can move your iPhone to an HDD, SSD, USB drive without command prompts.
+Just a few clicks, anyone can easily complete an iPhone backup.

-● Fully and Selective backup: You can choose one file type and one or several files to backup.
-Or backup everything on iPhone to external drive.
+- Full and Selective backup: You can choose one file type and one or several files to backup.
+For instance, you can only backup iPhone photo library to external drive or backup everything on iPhone to an external drive.

-Here we separately introduce the Full Backup and Selective Backup features of FoneTool.
+Here we separately introduce the Full Backup and Selective Backup features of FoneTool to help you backup iPhone to external hard drive on Windows 11/10.

 Fully backup iPhone to an external drive

 Step 1.
 Run FoneTool on your computer, and click Phone Backup on the left interface.
-Click Full Backup.
+Go to Full Backup > Click Get Started to continue.

 Step 2.
 Click Backup Storage Path to choose your external hard drive as the backup location.
 If you need, you can enable the backup encryption.
 Then click Start Backup.